slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

 <!--
+in most knowledge organizations, your product is decisions. you are evaluated by yours

 Beliefs lag behind reality.

+> *'You make plans and god laughs.' -- Yiddish proverbs* >> Plans are a starting point

 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.